chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 export default preview;
 ```

-[`parameters`](https://storybook.js.org/docs/svelte/writing-stories/parameters) are typically used to control the behavior of Storybook's features and addons.
+[`parameters`](https://storybook.js.org/docs/writing-stories/parameters) are typically used to control the behavior of Storybook's features and addons.
 In our case, we're going to use them to configure how the `actions` (mocked callbacks) are handled.

-`actions` allows us to create callbacks that appear in the **actions** panel of the Storybook UI when clicked.
-So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.

 Once we’ve done this, restarting the Storybook server should yield test cases for the three Task states: